OpenVPN/terraform-provider-cloudconnexa/MIGRATION-TO-APIv1.md

   subnet          = "192.168.144.0/24"
 }
 ```
-Now we can import remaining resource (use value of "id" field from got via Swagger):
+Now we can import remaining resource (use value of "id" field from Swagger):

 ```shell
 terraform import cloudconnexa_route.this <id>